 Career Outlook for Data Scientists in Delaware

 Data scientists setting up shop in Delaware aren’t limited to employers in the state.
 The state capital of Dover is located within a two-hour drive of Baltimore, Philadelphia, and Washington, D.C.
 Delaware residents can also reach New York City and surrounding communities in under four hours.
 This proximity opens a world of possibilities with potential corporate, government, and non-profit clients.

-Job-listing website Indeed reported an average annual salary of $92,151 for data scientists in Delaware in 2021.
-This was 23% higher than the national average and considerably higher than the $56,702 average annual wage for all employees in Delaware in 2020.
+The Bureau of Labor Statistics (BLS) reports a mean annual salary of $127,810 for data scientists in Delaware as of May 2021.
+This is much higher than the national median wage for data scientists ($100,910) and the annual mean wage for Delaware’s workforce ($59,820).
 As data science continues to grow as a profession, professionals in the field may see higher average salaries in Delaware than in several other parts of the country.